 Read this blog in:

-Mapping Group A Streptococcus pyogenes and human plasma protein interactions
+Mapping Streptococcus pyogenes and human plasma protein interactions

 Why Group A Streptococcus pyogenes?

-According to a study published in Lancet ( https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(19)32989-7/fulltext) globally 48.9 million people suffer from sepsis and around 11 million die from sepsis which is nearly 1 out of 5 deaths.
-So, sepsis should be considered as a serious disease threatening mankind just like any other disease like cancer.
+According to a study published in Lancet by Rudd et al. in January 2020, globally close to 49 million people suffer from sepsis and around 11 million die from sepsis which is nearly a 20% mortality rate.
+Hence, sepsis is a serious life-threatening disease just like any other severe disease such as cancer.

 Facts about GAS:

 We had one Bachelor and one Master student visiting our lab in early February 2020.
-The students were in the lab for a week.
-I have been guiding them and helping them perform pulldown experiments, prepare samples for mass spectrometry and demonstrating the mass spectrometry and it’s function.
-I also had a presentation last week at our department; where I was talking about my project to people from different groups of our department.
+The students were in our research group for a week.
+I have been guiding them and helping them perform pulldown experiments, prepare samples for mass spectrometer and how it functions.
+I also had a presentation last week at our department; where I was talking about my project to people from different groups of our department in infection medicine.

 Lund has a beautiful cathedral at the city centre -Lunds Domkyrka.There are some beaches close to Lund as well.
 Here are some of the pictures during my visit to look at, till you enjoy them yourself when you are at Lund in May.

-Looking forward to the visit of ViBrANT team to Lund in May!!
+Looking forward to the visit of ViBrANT team to Lund!!